Valley Forum: Let’s stop ‘tipping’ the wage scales

 Include a “kitchen surcharge” of 3 to 5 percent for back-of-the-house employees to reduce the wage gap between front and back-of-the-house and practice “open-book management” so that all employees know exactly how the surcharge is distributed;

 Create a separate “kitchen service” tip line on the bill, so that customers may tip both front and back of the house;

-Abolish tips and raise prices by 15 percent to 20 percent to replace tips and pay livable wages–and provide comprehensive benefits to all employees–as the Sunflower Café in Sonoma has done.
+Abolish tips and include a 10-20 percent surcharge to replace tips and pay livable wages–and provide comprehensive benefits to all employees–as the Sunflower Café in Sonoma has done.